Skip to content

 The site is located within Flood Zone 1 of the Environment Agency’s flood map for planning.
 This means it is considered to be at the lowest risk of fluvial flooding.
 However, we do recognise that flood risk is a significant concern for residents in Eccleshall more widely.

 In terms of surface water drainage, the Environment Agency’s map suggests localised spots of surface water flooding on the site.
-The proposals will incorporate a sustainable urban drainage system (SUDS) that will manage surface water drainage from the development, delivering betterment to the current situation, in addition to providing habitat enhancement through the creation of wetland features.
+The proposals will incorporate a sustainable drainage system (SUDS) that will manage surface water drainage from the development, delivering betterment to the current situation, in addition to providing habitat enhancement through the creation of wetland features.

 We recognise that there are existing concerns relating to traffic, particularly in the town centre.
 We will be providing a spine road link between Stafford Road and Stone Road.
 This will provide an alternative local route between these two key routes, avoiding the town centre.